njwitthoeft/littles-ranges/README.md

 # Little's Ranges

 I needed little's ranges for a school project, but they are in a very inaccessible format.
-This repo holds both the data itself and a working scripts to get these geojsons from the USFS website.
+This repo holds both the data itself and a working script to get these geojsons from the USFS website.

 ### Balsam Fir
 ![Abies Balsamea range](/balsamfir.png?raw=true "Range Map")